habdil/habdil/README.md

 ## 🎓 About Me

-I'm a third-semester Informatics student at Universitas Islam Indonesia.
+I'm a Informatics student at Universitas Islam Indonesia.
 I specialize in web development and machine learning.

 ## 🏆 Achievements